 Other Tips for a Disney Vacation:

-- Definitely use a Disney travel agent.
+- Use a Disney travel agent.
 They are free to use and are tremendously helpful.
-They are paid by Disney for helping out so their cost is baked into the price whether you use them or not.
+Disney pays them for helping out, so their cost is baked into the price whether you use them or not.

 - Fast Pass for rides is no longer an option.
-It has been replaced by Lightning Lane, which is an add-on service to every ticket.
-Lightning Lane went live October 19, 2021, which was a few days after our trip, so I don’t have much insight on if it was worth it.
+Lightning Lane has replaced it, which is an add-on service to every ticket.
+Unfortunately, lightning Lane went live on October 19, 2021, which was a few days after our trip, so I don’t have much insight into whether it was worth it.

-- Make restaurant reservations 60 days prior to your trip.
+- Make restaurant reservations 60 days before your trip.
 Wake up early (4 or 5 am) to ensure you get your preferred time slots.
-If you are working with a Disney travel agent they should take care of this for you if you send them a list of restaurant preferences in advance.
-Reservations are required for any sit down restaurants.
+If you are working with a Disney travel agent, they should take care of this for you if you send them a list of restaurant preferences in advance.
+Reservations are required for any sit-down restaurants.

 - When we went in mid-October 2021, masks were required for any indoor locations on the property.
 I’d suggest bringing a lot of masks if this still applies.
 Masks stretch out and get gross with sweat.

-- We traveled with our nieces who were 11 months and 2-years-old.
-Basically everything was free for them.
-Once they turn three that all goes out the window.
-I’m guessing we paid about $1,000 more bringing a 3-year-old as opposed to if she was still 2-years-old.
+- We traveled with our nieces, who were 11 months and 2-years-old.
+Basically, everything was free for them.
+Once they turn three, that all goes out the window.
+I’m guessing we paid about $1,000 more bringing a 3-year-old instead of if she was still 2-years-old.

-- If you are traveling with other family, be sure to link your accounts on the My Disney Experience app.
+- If you are traveling with other families, be sure to link your accounts on the My Disney Experience app.
 Again, your travel agent should help to set everything up.
-This app is your lifeline for everything at Disney so make sure you spend some time exploring the app before your trip.
+This app is your lifeline for everything at Disney, so make sure you spend some time exploring the app before your trip.

-- Bring or rent a stroller for any kids at minimum 5 and under.
-Our 3 year old absolutely needed it.
-Even our 7 year old got tired walking around.
-We didn’t have a stroller specifically for him, but he tried to get in our one stroller every time our 3 year old wanted to walk.
+- Bring or rent a stroller for any kids at minimum five and under.
+Our three-year-old needed it.
+Even our seven-year-old got tired of walking around.
+We didn’t have a stroller specifically for him, but he tried to get in our one stroller every time our three-year-old wanted to walk.
 I also carried him towards the end of the day a few times.

-- Leaving the park and then returning may be a good idea depending on your situation.
-For us it took about 30-45 minutes to get to-and-from Magic Kingdom and our hotel.
+- Leaving the park and then returning may be a good idea, depending on your situation.
+For us, it took about 30-45 minutes to get to-and-from Magic Kingdom and our hotel.
 The first day we got there right as the park opened, then left around noon and returned around 4 pm.
-Our second day at Magic Kingdom we arrived closer to 11 am and just stayed all day (same with Epcot).
-We made it to the firework shows all three days, which to me is the highlight of the day.
+On our second day at Magic Kingdom, we arrived closer to 11 am and stayed all day (same with Epcot).
+We made it to the firework shows all three days, which is the highlight of the day.
 My preference was to arrive later and stay all day instead of leave and come back.
-The busses were kind of stressful for me so the less trips the better.
+The busses were stressful for me, so the fewer trips, the better.